CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 }
 ```

 On the first render, the values logged in the console match the respective values in the paragraph tags.
-So far so good.
-When I click "Re-render", only the first component logs an output, and I can see new random values being evaluated and popping up the console.
-But, the value of the paragraph tag remains the same.
-It means these new values do NOT interfere with the current state, they are only evaluated.
-Phew, that's a relief!
+So far, so good.
+When I click "Re-render", only the first component logs an output, and I can see new random values being evaluated and popping up in the console.
+But, the value of the paragraph tag remains the same. **It means these new values are only evaluated and do NOT interfere with the current state.** Phew, that's a relief!

 ## Takeaways

-The React documentation is right, as expected.
-I created a simplified, and wrong, mental model around `useState` and the evaluation concept.
-In the context of the argument of a function, evaluating means retrieving the value associated with a variable, or allocation memory for a value if it's not tied to a variable.
-But, **evaluating does not mean assigning**, and this is where my mind jumped to conclusions.

-**The ONLY way to update a given state is by calling its associated setter function.** If the setter function is never called, React guarantees that the value of the state remains the same.
-All is well, the internet will not fall apart overnight, we can sleep tight.
+The React documentation is correct, as expected.
+My mind jumped to conclusions regarding the evaluation concept.
+When it comes to function arguments, evaluating means retrieving the value associated with a variable or allocating memory for a value. **But evaluating does not mean assigning.** The ONLY way to update a given state is by calling its associated setter function.
+If the setter function is never called, React guarantees that the value of the state remains the same.
+All is well.
+The internet will not fall apart overnight; we can sleep tight.

 In hindsight, this behaviour makes sense.
 React components are just JavaScript functions.
-Apart from some exotic JSX syntax, they have to abide by the same rules as any other function.
-When React re-renders a component, the JavaScript function gets called again and its inner code gets executed, but the JavaScript engine treats primitive values and function declarations differently.
+Apart from some exotic JSX syntax, they abide by the same rules as any other function.
+When React re-renders a component, the JavaScript function gets called again, and the code in the function body is executed again.

-At runtime, primitives are executed immediately, that's why we see the logs in our first component every time it renders.
+The JavaScript engine treats primitive values and function declarations differently.
+At runtime, primitives are executed immediately; that's why we see the logs in our first component every time it renders.
 Function declarations, on the other hand, only get executed when they are called.
-The compiler "sees" them but only allocates memory and assign values if the function is ever called.
+The JavaScript compiler "sees" them but only allocates memory and assigns values if the function is ever called.

 When we pass a function to `useState`, it's not up to us, the code authors, to call it.
 It's React's job.
 We delegate the call responsibility to the hook.
-This is why React is able to call it only on mount and then stop.
-React simply cannot do it with primitive values because JavaScript doesn't work like that.
+This is why it's able to call it only on mount and then stop.
+React simply cannot do that with primitive values because JavaScript doesn't work like that.

-The same mechanism happens with `useEffect`, for instance.
+It's worth noting that the same mechanism happens with `useEffect`.
 The callback function might not run on every render, but the values in the dependency array do.
-To asses whether the callback function should run or not, React has to evaluate the whole dependency array on every render.
-I feel like we often forget about this detail.
-A lot of our focus goes into the callback function, but if we pass some expensive operations in the dependency array, we might be slowing down our app without realising it.
+React must evaluate the whole dependency array on every render to assess whether the callback function should run.
+We can optimise the callback function all we want, if we include expensive evaluations in the dependency array, performance will be impacted.

 <!-- It's like when we have to wrap `window.addEventListener` in a function delcaration and pass it to `useEffect`, for server-side rendering.
 The `window` object doesn't exist on the server, so we have to delegate the call to the hook once the code hits the browser. -->